aioros74/luftdaten_motherboard/README.md

 ### English version

-The luftdaten v1r1 motherboard is a printed circuit intended to simplify and provide more options for mounting the particule matter sensors of the Luftdaten project (https://luftdaten.info/fr/accueil/).
+The luftdaten v1r1 motherboard is a printed circuit intended to simplify and provide more options for mounting the particule matter sensors of the Sensor Community project (https://sensor.community/en/).
+Link to the hardware: https://sensor.community/fr/sensors/airrohr/

 This card allows:
 * Access to ESP8266 I/0
 * To fix the ESP8266 and the particule matter sensors SDS011 and PMS7003 on the same card, and avoid flying cables.